-4. Legislative Closures - By law the legislature can preclude permit applications in a chosen drainage basin.
+4. Legislative Closures - Per 85-2-319, MCA, the Legislature can preclude permit applications in a given drainage basin.

-Six basins have been closed by legislative action.
+Five basins have been closed by Legislative action.

-5. Compact Closures - The Reserved Water Rights Compact Commission has negotiated seventeen (17) compacts with tribes and federal agencies.
-Eleven of these compacts have stipulations in them that close certain sources of water to new appropriations, and regulate groundwater withdrawals.
-One created a controlled groundwater area.
-This is the Yellowstone Controlled Groundwater Area.
-Compact Closures are authorized by the legislature when the compact is ratified.
+5. Compact Closures - The Reserved Water Rights Compact Commission has negotiated 17 compacts with tribes and federal agencies.
+11 of these compacts have stipulations in them that close certain sources of water to new appropriations, and regulate groundwater withdrawals.
+One created a controlled groundwater area - the Yellowstone Controlled Groundwater Area.
+Compact Closures are authorized by the Legislature when the compact is ratified.